JINZIPING/JINZIPING/README.md

-## Hi there, I'm Jasper Jin 👋
+# Hi, I'm Jasper Jin 👋

-Ex-mechanical engineer, now on my second Master's — this time in Computing at NUS.
+Ex-mechanical engineer, now diving deep into computing.
-Exploring backend systems, databases, and AI-powered infrastructure.
+Currently pursuing second Master's at National University of Singapore, focusing on backend systems and AI applications.

 ⚙️ C++ / Python / Go | Linux / Git / Docker
-🧠 Into OS internals, system design, and performance tuning
+🧠 Into OS internals, databases, and system design

 <!--
 **JINZIPING/JINZIPING** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.